-Academic Policies: Refer to the current Academic Catalog or visit the Provost's webpage for more information about academic policies and procedures.
+Academic Policies: Refer to the current Academic Catalog for more information about academic policies and procedures.

 Advertising on Campus: Notices, flyers, bulletins, posters, etc., which advertise events and information may be posted on the numerous bulletin boards in each building.
 These must be removed after the event is over or the information is outdated.
 Only the boards in the basement of Bray Hall and Marshall Hall are to be used for Wanted and For Sale information.
 Items posted anywhere but on authorized bulletin boards will be removed.
 Items posted on campus bulletin boards are expected to be in good taste.